tendermint/tendermint/docs/architecture/adr-050-improved-trusted-peering.md

 A node operator can configure two new parameters in `config.toml` so that he/she can assure that tendermint will allow connection from/to peers in `wildcard_peer_ids`.
-Also he/she can assure that every persistent peer will be dialed at least once in every `maximum_dial_period` term.
+Also he/she can assure that every persistent peer will be dialed at least once in every `persistent_peers_maximum_dial_period` term.
 It achieves more stable and persistent peering for trusted peers.

 ### Negative